 👪 Serving Size

-This recipe makes 16 servings.
-But you can double or triple the recipe by simply clicking on the blue serving number and selecting the number of servings you'd like.
+This healthy applesauce brownies (with spinach) recipe makes 12 servings.
+But you can double or triple the recipe by simply clicking on the serving number and selecting the number of servings you'd like.
 The ingredient quantities will automatically adjust.
-However, you'll need additional pan.
+However, you'll need an additional pan.

 🌡️Storage

-Store these spinach brownies in the fridge for up to 3 days in a sealed container in the fridge.
-The ingredients do not stand up to freezing.
+Store these spinach brownies in the fridge for up to 5 days in a sealed container in the fridge.

 🔢WW Points

-So, if you are looking for low-fat, low-calorie and healthy spinach brownie recipe that won't blow all your WW points, then give these a try.
-They also make a great lunchbox snack or dessert for you and the kids!
+So, if you are looking for low-fat, low-calorie and healthy spinach brownie recipe that won't blow all your WW points like traditional brownies, then give this spinach brownies recipe a try!

 Ingredients